Guruvayurappan: Chapter of Krishna

-In the first birth in the Satya Yuga, God took birth as Prsnigarbha, the son of Sutapas and Prsni.
+The first birth occurred in the Satya Yuga, when Vishnu took form as Prsnigarbha, the son of Sutapas and Prashni.
 In this birth, he prophesied the importance of brahmacharya and offered darshana (a divine view of his form) to his devotee Dhruva, to whom he made a realm called Dhruvaloka.
-When Sutapas and Prsni were reborn as Kashyapa and Aditi, God took birth as their son Vamana in the Treta Yuga.
-Finally, when they were reborn as Vasudeva and Devaki, God was born as their eighth son, Krishna.
-In all the three births, they had the fortune to worship the holy idol of Vishnu made by God himself.
+In the Treta Yuga, when Sutapas and Prashni were reborn as Kashyapa and Aditi, Vishnu was born as their son Vamana.
+Finally, in the Dvapara Yuga, when they were reborn as Vasudeva and Devaki, Vishnu was born as their eighth son, Krishna.
+In all the three births, they had the fortune to worship the holy idol of Vishnu made by Vishnu himself.

-After coming back from his studies, Krishna took the idol worshipped by his parents to Dvaraka, his new abode.
-He built a temple for the idol here, and daily worshipped the idol with deep veneration, despite being an avatar of Vishnu himself.
+After returning from his studies, Krishna took the idol worshipped by his parents to Dvaraka, his new abode.
+He built a temple for the idol here, and daily worshipped the idol with deep veneration (despite himself being an avatar of Vishnu).
 Finally, the Dvapara Yuga came to an end.
-Now, it was time for God to return to his original abode.
-Before leaving to Vaikuntha, he called his friend and disciple Uddhava and told him that Dvaraka would be affected by a deluge a week from then, and the lone non-natural survivor of the flood would be the divine idol worshipped by his parents in his three births.
-He also advised him to hand over the idol to Brihaspati, the Guru of the Devas who would come at that moment, and leave to Badrikashram for performing a penance for the rest of his life.
+Now, it was time for Vishnu to return to his Vaikuntha, his original abode.
+Before leaving, he told his friend and disciple Uddhava that Dvaraka would suffer a deluge in a week, and the lone non-natural survivor of the flood would be the divine idol worshipped by his parents in his three births.
+He advised Uddhava to hand over the idol to Brihaspati, the Guru of the Devas, and leave for Badrikashram to perform a penance for the rest of his life.

-As God had prophesied, there was a huge deluge on the week that followed.
-Dvaraka, which was filled by beautiful palaces, gardens, and lush greenery, was completely destroyed in the deluge.
+As Vishnu had prophesied, a huge deluge destroyed Dvaraka.
 Only the top of a huge mountain survived.
-Uddhava had already left to Badrikashram for performing his penance, and before leaving, he sent a message to Brihaspati, and informed him about the idol.
-By the time Brihaspati reached Dvaraka, everything had been wiped out.
-But soon, he saw the holy idol of Vishnu floating upon the seawater.
-Brihaspati was overjoyed, but he could not go near the idol due to the nature of the deluge, and since it was floating towards the other side.
+Uddhava had sent a message to Brihaspati about the idol and left for Badrikashram.
+When Brihaspati reached Dvaraka, he saw the holy idol of Vishnu floating upon the seawater, but could not reach it.
 He called upon Vayu, the wind god and one among his important disciples.
-Vayu, with the help of Varuna, the sea god, created huge waves towards the point where Brihaspati was standing.
-Brihaspati took the idol in his hands, but he did not know where to install it.
-Suddenly, the sage Parashurama appeared, and told them to install the idol in an appropriate location in Bhargava Kshetra. the land he had created with his axe.
+Vayu, with the help of Varuna, the sea god, created huge waves to wash the idol towards Brihaspati, who took it.
+Suddenly, the sage Parashurama appeared, and told them to install the idol in an appropriate location in Bhargava Kshetra, the land he had created with his axe.